This story was originally published by Eurasianet.

 The way forward is clear: Development banks must support Uzbekistan’s drive towards carbon neutrality.
 This year the European Bank for Reconstruction and Development, another multilateral lender active in the country, concluded that if Uzbekistan is to reach carbon neutrality by 2050, it must halt the construction of new fossil gas plants and intensively develop renewable sources of energy.

 Yet ADB investments in renewables, particularly solar power, remain low.
-Renewables account for just 12 percent of the bank’s total energy portfolio in Uzbekistan, at $130 million, despite the overall potential for renewables at an astonishing 4,000 gigawatts.
-Instead, according to our estimates, the bank has spent over $1.4 billion on new generation facilities in the past decade: eight combined-cycle gas turbines with a total capacity of 3,390 megawatts.
+Renewables account for just 12 percent of the bank’s total energy portfolio in Uzbekistan, at $400 million, despite the overall potential for renewables at an astonishing 4,000 gigawatts.
+Instead, according to our estimates, the bank has spent over $1.4 billion on new generation facilities in the past decade: five combined-cycle gas turbines with a total capacity of 2,210 megawatts.

 The ADB is currently revising its energy policy and has declared its intention to align with the goals set in Paris.
 Such an approach is welcome.
 In Uzbekistan, this would mean halting investments in fossil gas and instead prioritizing sustainable decarbonization and energy savings.